BenaroyaResearch/bripipetools/docs/processing.rst

 data QC
 ^^^^^^^

 Quality control refers to basic inspection and computation of quality metrics/statistics for *raw* sequencing data.
 Of course, quality assessment can and should occur at multiple stages from data generation to analysis.
 However, due to historical reasons, "QC" in the context of the pipeline almost exclusively implies tools and outputs related to the characteristics of FASTQ files.
-The *de facto* tool for this step is **FastQC - ADD LINK!!!** (and should continue to be for the forseeable future).
+The *de facto* tool for this step is `FASTQC <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_. (and should continue to be for the forseeable future).
 Elements of raw sequencing data QC not covered by FastQC that might be worth incorporating in future versions of the pipeline include library complexity (maybe that's it?).

 Current tool: ``FastQC``